mancusoa74/todos/README.md

 I have developed it to learn Svelte and I am using it for my day to day work.

-Currently it uses localStorage to save tasks.
-Next release should be able to use a REST API backend.
+This relase uses an express.js REST API backend.

 # run it